jt-foss/financrr-app/backend/README.md

 **Why is that?**<br>

 - Concentrating on only one database makes it way easier to develop, maintain and test existing systems
-- Having an application designed for one specific database may yield performance improvements by fine tuning both the database and application based on eachother
+- Having an application designed for one specific database may yield performance improvements by fine-tuning both the database and application based on eachother
+- We can make use of PostgreSQL's advanced features, or query postgres-specific tables without having to worry about compatibility issues

 ### Performance Configuration